celo-org/celo-monorepo/packages/docs/developer-resources/integrations/listings.md

 ## Celo Brand Assets for Listing
 If you are listing Celo on your exchange, you will probably need access to the Celo Platform brand assets.
 They can be found [here](https://celo.org/experience/brand#overview).

-Please ensure your use of the Celo Platform assets provided follows our brand policy found [here](https://celo.org/brand-policy).
+Please ensure your use of the Celo Platform assets provided follows the brand policy found [here](https://celo.org/brand-policy).

 ## Integrating Celo With Your Infrastructure
 There are several ways to integrate the Celo Platform with your infrastructure.